Bilot/AI-JACK-opensource-R/CONTRIBUTING.md

 In this document you can find rough guidelines of how to contribute to AI-jack.
 This is a beta version and this is a guideline, not a set of rules.
 Feel free to propose changes to this document in a pull request.

 Thank you for your interest!
-In case of any questions, submit a new issue or contact github@bilot.fi.
+In case of any questions, submit a new issue or contact ai.jack@bilot.fi.

 ## How to contribute?